 Issues Burton Will Address In Sacramento

 Government’s first and most important duty is public safety.
-Violent crime is up 5.2% across Los Angeles County and with the recent passage of Proposition 57, there will be an estimated 16,000 violent criminals being released into our communities.
+Violent crime is up over 74% across Los Angeles County and with the recent passage of Proposition 57, there will be an estimated 16,000 violent criminals being released into our communities.
 That’s why we need leaders who know what it takes to fight crime and keep our neighborhoods safe.
 As a Deputy Sheriff and Sergeant (now retired) with the Los Angeles County Sheriff’s Department, I’ve done just that, for the past 29 years.

 The Revolving Door Trifecta of Crime

 Democratic Governor Jerry Brown signed this reform bill into law in April 2011 in an effort to lessen overcrowding in state prison.
 This reform removed nonviolent offenders from state prisons to county jails or placed them under county supervision rather than parole.